 Board of Directors

-- Sherrill M. Tomasino - Chairman of Board and member of USF Board of Trustees
+- Sherrill M. Tomasino - Chairman of Board and former member of USF Board of Trustees

 - Eric Pfeiffer, M.D.,- Vice Chairman of Board and founding Director of Suncoast Alzheimer's and Gerontology Center